oddnavy/nosvamos/README.md

 # Nos Vamos

-A statically generated blog using Next.js and Markdown
+A statically generated travel blog built with Next.js and Markdown

 This showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using markdown files as the data source.